Horizon West

 The Orange County Board of County Commissioners awarded the contract for Phase 1B construction on Oct.
 28, 2025.
 The initial surveys for the construction zones are underway.
 The completion date for Phase 1B is unknown; a rough estimate is sometime in 2027 or 2028.

-The future Phase 1B facilities are also displayed on the map above.
-These include:
+The future Phase 1B facilities include:

 A 2-acre open lawn, just south of the traffic roundabout.